nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Patient named Bob Doe is added successfully.
 Details of the added patient are shown in the status message.

     3. Test case: `add n/Bobby Doe hp/98765432 eml/johnd@example.com a/311, Clementi Ave 2, #02-25 dob/20/07/1964`
-        Expected: Patient named Bob Doe is added successfully.
+        Expected: Patient named Bobby Doe is added successfully.
 Details of the added patient are shown in the status message.

     4. Test case: `add n/John Doe hp/999 eml/johnd@example.com a/311, Clementi Ave 2, #02-25 dob/20/07/1964 t/vaccinated risk/LOW`
        Expected: Patient named John Doe is added successfully.
 Details of the added patient are shown in the status message.